RNWalker/RNWalker/README.md

 I am commited to leveraging technology for positive change, and I am particularly enthusiastic about leveraging innovation to enhance healthcare delivery.

-- 🔭 I’m currently working on JavaScript, CSS and HTML for a frontend project
+- 🔭 I’m currently working on the BNTA Hackathon!
+The theme is using AI to promote diversity and inclusion in the workforce.

 - 📫 How to reach me: rebecca.noelia.walker@gmail.com